Fukaya category of Grassmannians: rectangles: Critical points and torus charts

-If $G$ and $G'$ are different plabic graphs, the corresponding Laurent polynomials $W_G$ and $W_{G'}$ involve different sets of variables $\check{p}_d$: for $W_G$ the variables are Pl\"{u}cker coordinates parametrized by Young diagrams $d$ that label faces of $G$, while for $W_{G'}$ the diagrams $d$ label faces of $G'$.
-See Figure \ref{fig:plabic} for an example of two plabic graphs with different labels on their faces.\\\\ One can think at the coordinate rings of the cluster charts as subrings of the field of rational functions of $\check{\Gr}(k,n)$
+If $\cC$ and $\cC'$ are different collections of Pl\"{u}cker coordinates, the corresponding Laurent polynomials $W_{\cC}$ and $W_{\cC'}$ involve different sets of variables $\check{p}_d$: for $W_\cC$ the variables are Pl\"{u}cker coordinates parametrized by Young diagrams $d\in\cC$, while for $W_{\cC'}$ by diagrams $d\in\cC'$.

-Any two plabic graphs $G$, $G'$ can be obtained from each other through a sequence of modifications called \textit{mutations}, and these induce changes of variables that transform $W_G$ in $W_{G'}$.
-These changes of variables can be thought as birational maps between different cluster charts, providing instructions for how to glue them to construct the Landau-Ginzburg mirror $\check{\Gr}(k,n)$. \begin{remark} In fact, it can happen that the union of the cluster charts described above doesn't cover the whole Landau-Ginzburg mirror $\check{\Gr}(k,n)$.
-The simplest example of this phenomenon is $\check{\Gr}(2,4)$, we refer the reader to the work of Hong-Kim-Lau \cite{HKL} for a possible interpretation of the missing part of the Landau-Ginzburg mirror. \end{remark}

-For the purposes of this paper, we will focus only on one cluster chart: the \textit{rectangular cluster chart} $T_{G^R}$.
-The name comes from the fact that it corresponds to a plabic graph $G$ whose faces are labelled by the $k(n-k)+1$ rectangular Young diagrams in the $k\times(n-k)$ grid (we consider $\emptyset$ a rectangular Young diagram).\\\\ This chart has the property that it always exists in $\check{\Gr}(k,n)$, no matter what $k$ and $n$ are; instead an arbitrary collection of $k(n-k)+1$ Young diagrams in a $k\times(n-k)$ grid does not in general label the faces of a plabic graph.
-One more consideration about the rectangular cluster chart $T_{G^R}$ is that when $k=1$, i.e. for $\Gr(1,n)=\mathbb{P}^{n-1}$, we can realize $\check{\Gr}(1,n)=(\mathbb{C}^\star)^{n-1}$ as a global complex torus (see Introduction), and there is only one possible way to choose $1\cdot(n-1)+1=n$ Young diagrams in a $1\times(n-1)$ grid, and they are forced to be all rectangles.
-All this suggests that the rectangular cluster chart $T_{G^R}$ should be the analogue of the chart of the Landau-Ginzurg mirror corresponding to local systems on the Lagrangian Clifford torus in the projective space, and we make this analogy precise in Theorem 1.\\\\ We now define more precisely the rectangular cluster chart $T_{G^R}$.
-Recall from Section 1 that we had the dual Pl\"{u}cker embedding
+For the purposes of this paper, we will focus only on one torus chart: the \textit{rectangular chart} $T_{\cC^R}$.
+See \cite{Cas} for a symplectic topology interpretation of the other charts.
+The name comes from the fact that it corresponds to the collection $\cC^R$ of rectangular Young diagrams in the $k\times(n-k)$ grid (excluding $\emptyset$, which can be thought as corresponding to setting the corresponding Pl\"{u}cker coordinate $\check{p}_\emptyset = 1$).

+This chart has the property that it always exists in $\vGr(k,n)$, no matter what $k$ and $n$ are; instead an arbitrary collection of $k(n-k)$ Young diagrams in a $k\times(n-k)$ grid does not in general give a tanscendence basis for $\mathbb{C}(\vGr(k,n))$.
+One more consideration about the rectangular torus chart $T_{\cC^R}$ is that when $k=1$, i.e. for $\Gr(1,n)=\mathbb{P}^{n-1}$, $\vGr(1,n)=(\mathbb{C}^\star)^{n-1}$ is a single torus, and there is only one possible way to choose $1\cdot(n-1)=n-1$ nonempty Young diagrams in a $1\times(n-1)$ grid, and they are forced to be all rectangles.
+All this suggests that the rectangular torus chart $T_{\cC^R}$ should be the analogue of the chart of the Landau-Ginzurg mirror corresponding to local systems on the Lagrangian Clifford torus in the projective space, and we make this analogy precise in Theorem \ref{Thm1}.

+We now define more carefully the rectangular torus chart $T_{\cC^R}$.
+Recall from Section \ref{Section1} the dual Pl\"{u}cker embedding